 The Higher Education Act comes up for reauthorization by Congress approximately every five to six years.
 When Congress does not act on complete reauthorization, there are typically amendments and extensions of authorization.
 Additionally, Congress reviews and determines appropriations for Title IV programs on an annual basis through the budget and appropriations process.
 There is no assurance that Congress will not in the future enact changes that decrease Title IV program funds available to students, including students who attend our institution.
 Any action by Congress that significantly reduces funding for Title IV programs or the ability of our school or students to participate in these programs would require us to arrange for other sources of financial aid and would materially decrease our enrollment.
-Such a decrease in enrollment would have a material adverse effect on our revenues and results of operations.
-Congressional action may also require us to modify our practices in ways that could result in increased administrative and regulatory costs and decreased profit margin.
+Such a decrease in enrollment would have a material adverse effect on our revenues and regulatory costs and decreased profit margin.